 Don’t worry, not only the English royals mixed up the ruby with this beautiful gem.
 Empress Catherine II of Russia had a 400+ carats red spinel, which is a part of the Russian state valuables, to be seen in the Kremlin in Moskov.
 The ruby/spinel ‘Côte de Bretagne’ was set in the former French Crown Jewels.
 And the Wenzels Crown in Prague is decorated with 45 large spinels.

-Although the spinel contains no corundum, like the real ruby, what makes this gemstone so special and beautiful that a lot of high classed people wanted to have it.
+Although this gemstone contains no corundum, like the real ruby, what makes this stone so special and beautiful that a lot of high classed people wanted to have it?
 It must have some special features that attract people.

 To make it more complicated… the transparent variety has been confused with the diamond and is also called ‘spinel-diamond’.